taylor-edwards/layout-patterns/index.md

 5. Epsilon
 6. Zeta

-These categories can be extended by the components of each.
+These archetypes of web design can be extended by the components of each.
 As such:

 Alpha
   : Navigation bar